-If your financial aid award package is modified after the release of the official financial aid award, you should receive an email notification about the revisions.
+If your financial aid offer is modified after the release of the official financial aid offer, you should receive an email notification about the revisions.

-For more information about types of aid included in your financial aid award, please click here.
+For more information about types of aid included in your financial aid offer, please click here.
 Students should review the sections that apply in their particular situation.

 Please email all questions to email@example.com or call (434) 982-6000.